More than 100 Virginia teenagers are under investigation for sharing child pornography, even if they were simply sexting with their friends.

 The photos can be captured with a screenshot and once it is, you don't have any ability to remove that image from their phone.
 It's saved into their pictures and from there they can do whatever they want with it.

-Stacey Bigley's been beside herself since police came after her 17-year-old nephew Trey Simms, according to WMC-TV.
+Stacey Bigley's been beside herself since police came after her 17-year-old nephew Trey Simms,

 "There are real criminals out there, every day and you're wasting pretty much government money, tax payer money," Bigley told the TV station.
 "I don't know whose money. you're wasting people's money by going after a child."